-Due to market conditions, the AMC may invest beyond the range set out above.
-Such deviations shall normally be for short term and defensive considerations as per SEBI Circular no. SEBI/HO/IMD/ DF2/CIR/P/2021/024 dated March 4, 2021 and the fund manager will rebalance the portfolio within 30 calendar days from the date of deviation.
-Further, as per SEBI Circular no. SEBI/HO/IMD/IMD-II DOF3/P/CIR/2022/39 dated March 30, 2022, as may be amended from time to time, in the event of deviation from mandated asset allocation due to passive breaches (occurrence of instances not arising out of omission and commission of the AMC), the fund manager shall rebalance the portfolio of the Scheme within 30 Business Days.
+Due to market conditions, the AMC may invest beyond the range set out in the asset allocation.
+Such deviations shall normally before short term and defensive considerations as per SEBI Circular no. SEBI/HO/IMD/DF2/CIR/P/2021/024 dated March 4, 2021andthe fund manager will rebalance the portfolio within 30 calendar days from the date of deviation.
+Further, as per SEBI Circular no .SEBI/ HO/IMD/IMD-II DOF3/P/CIR/2022/39 dated March 30, 2022, as may be amended from time to time, in the event of deviation from mandated asset allocation due to passive breaches (occurrence of instances not arising out of omission and commission of the AMC), the fund manager shall rebalance the portfolio of the Scheme within 30 Business Days.
 In case the portfolio of the Scheme is not rebalanced within the period of 30 Business Days, justification in writing, including details of efforts taken to rebalance the portfolio shall be placed before the Investment Committee of the AMC.
 The Investment Committee, if it so desires, can extend the timeline for rebalancing up to sixty (60) Business Days from the date of completion of mandated rebalancing period.
+Further, in case the portfolio is not rebalanced within the aforementioned mandated plus extended timelines the AMC shall comply with the prescribed restrictions, the reporting and disclosure requirements as specified in SEBI circular dated March 30, 2022.